 To be clear, I am not, nor have I ever been a cybersecurity recruiter.
 I’m not even saying I have what it takes to be one.
 What I’m saying is that, like cybersecurity itself, being a recruiter is very simple.
 Bloody difficult, but simple nonetheless.
-What’s more, cybersecurity recruiting is also about People Process, and Technology.
-Always in that order, and luckily to only technology you need to be a great recruiter is a phone and a laptop.
+What’s more, cybersecurity recruiting is also about People, Process, and Technology.
+Always in that order, and luckily the only technology you need to be a great recruiter is a phone and a laptop.

 So while I cannot talk directly about the challenges faced by recruiters, I have however been on the other side of the process as both a candidate and a hiring manager.
 I can say that in almost 20 years I have yet to meet a recruiter for whom I would go out my way to recommend.
 Not one.
 In 20 years.

 So if you are a recruiter who has engaged with me in the past, yes, this applies to you, without exception.
 If you want to know why, read on, and then be honest with yourself.
 Did you really provide the kind of service I describe below?
 Do you now?